Home / Blog / The Truth About Wikipedia’s Credibility

 Another compelling example of reliable information on Wikipedia is the article dedicated to the Apollo 11 moon landing.
 This article presents comprehensive details on this historic event, elucidating the names of the astronauts, the mission schedule, and the scientific accomplishments achieved during the mission.
 The reliability of this information is corroborated by primary sources, such as NASA mission reports, photographs, and audio recordings.

-These exemplary instances emphasize how Wikipedia can furnish dependable information about extensively studied and well-documented but controversial subjects here.
-Nevertheless, it is crucial to approach other topics on Wikipedia with caution and verify the information by consulting with additional information from other sources.
-Pro-tip: Please always ensure that the information found on Wikipedia with trusted and authoritative sources is accurate.
+These exemplary instances emphasize how Wikipedia can furnish reliable information about extensively studied and well-documented, yet controversial, subjects here.
+Nevertheless, it is crucial to approach other topics on Wikipedia with caution and verify the information by consulting additional sources.

 How to Evaluate Wikipedia Articles